download

 "I would say that the Silverstone race was proof of how quickly things can change in Formula 1.
 On the eve of the race they were saying Ralf was one of the title aspirants, now they are already saying he is out of the running.
 If things have changed so quickly in one direction, they can do the same in the other direction.
 There are still five Grands Prix to go: a lot can still happen".

-In November last year the Jaguar people had called him.
+In November last year Jaguar called him.
 Niki Lauda, before falling from grace, had told him to get ready to breathe Formula 1 air.
 He, Gianmaria Bruni, known as Gimmi, a twenty-two-year-old Roman, son of Filippo, Francesco De Gregori's historic manager, did not breathe a word.
 Neither in front of those heart-stopping promises nor, later, when the management of the English racing team controlled by Ford changed, and the smile turned to disappointment.
 In his heart he knew he deserved it, a world championship chance, and he held on.
 Just like his idol.
-Lance Armstrong, one who knows how to extract gold from difficulties, who knows how to wait for the right moment to place the decisive sprint.
+Lance Armstrong, one who knows how to extract gold from difficulties, who knows how to wait for the right moment to do the decisive sprint.
 At the end of the day, it's better that way.
-It is more beautiful, more romantic if you prefer, that Bruni makes his debut in Formula 1 - which will take place on Friday 1 August 2003, as third driver and tester of the European Minardi, at Hockenheim, for now only in the free practice of the Grand Prix - resting his back on a seat that has a foreign owner - the Australian Paul Stoddart - but the hyper-dimensioned and very Italian heart of Giancarlo Minardi.
+It is more beautiful, more romantic if you prefer, that Bruni makes his debut in Formula 1 - which will take place on Friday, August 1, 2003, as third driver and tester of the European Minardi, at Hockenheim, only in the free practice of the Grand Prix for now - resting his back on a seat that has a foreign owner - the Australian Paul Stoddart - but the hyper-dimensioned and very Italian heart of Giancarlo Minardi.

 fotor_2023-6-1_11_56_20.jpeg

-Many Italians have passed through the nursery of the manager from Faenza since 1985: from Pierluigi Martini to Giancarlo Fisichella, from Luca Badoer to Alessandro Nannini, from Michele Alboreto to Gianni Morbidelli and Jarno Trulli.
+Since 1985, many Italians have passed through the nursery of the manager from Faenza: from Pierluigi Martini to Giancarlo Fisichella, from Luca Badoer to Alessandro Nannini, from Michele Alboreto to Gianni Morbidelli and Jarno Trulli.
 Not to mention foreign adoptions: the latest, those of Fernando Alonso and Mark Webber.
-For some time Minardi had had its eye on the talented Italian, who currently races in the Euro Tremila Series - where he won the first two races - one of the antechambers of Formula 1, but who has made his way up through the ranks by winning the European Formula Renault and impressing in the English Formula 3, the classic high school of racing.
+For some time Minardi had its eyes on the Italian talent, who is currently racing in the Euro Tremila Series - where he won the first two races - one of the antechambers of Formula 1, but who has made his way up through the ranks by winning the European Formula Renault and impressing in the English Formula 3, the classic high school of racing.
 Battling, and often winning, with that very Antonio Pizzonia whose dismissal, by - as chance would have it - Jaguar, triggered the carambole that brought Bruni into Formula 1.

 Giancarlo Fisichella also lived at the Bruni house for a while, sharing a room with little Gianmaria, and legend has it that when the 20-year-old Giancarlo came home late at night, it was little Gimmi who reassured him: